Write-in candidate

 A write-in candidate is a candidate whose name does not appear on the ballot but seeks election by asking voters to cast a vote for the candidate by physically writing in the person's name on the ballot.
 Depending on electoral law it may be possible to win an election by winning a sufficient number of such write-in votes, which count equally as if the person were formally listed on the ballot.

 Writing in a name that is not already on the election ballot is a permitted practice in the United States.
 Some other jurisdictions have also allowed this practice.
 In the United States, there are variations in laws governing write-in candidates, depending on the office (federal or local) and whether the election is a primary election or the general election; general practice is an empty field close by annotated to explain its purpose on the ballot if it applies.
 In five U.S. states there are no elections to which it can apply, under their present laws.
 Election laws are enacted by each state and in the District of Columbia, to apply to their voters.

 How to write in the name

 Some U.S. states and local jurisdictions allow a voter to affix a sticker, with the write-in candidate's name, to the ballot in lieu of actually writing in the candidate's name.

 Write-in candidacies are sometimes a result of a candidate being legally or procedurally ineligible to run under their own name or party; write-in candidacies may be permitted where term limits bar an incumbent candidate from being officially nominated for, or being listed on the ballot for, re-election.
-They are also typically used when a candidate, often an incumbent, has lost a primary election but still wishes to contest the general election.
+They are also typically used when a candidate, often an incumbent, has lost a primary election but still wishes to contest the general election, as in most U.S. a candidate who has lost a primary cannot later appear on the general election ballot as an Independent candidate under sore loser laws.

 In some cases, write-in campaigns have been organized to support a candidate who is not personally involved in running; this may be a form of draft campaign.